Germany's Maas: Libya's General Hifter willing to adopt cease-fire | DW | 16.01.2020

 "General Hifter has signaled his readiness to contribute to the success of the Libya Conference in Berlin and is willing to participate," Germany's Foreign Office said in a tweet.
 "He has repeated his commitment to observe the existing cease-fire," the tweet added.

-Earlier in the week, Hifter refused to sign a cease-fire agreement in Moscow with his rival, Prime Minister Fayez Sarraj, resulting in disappointment.
+Earlier in the week, Hifter refused to sign a ceasefire agreement in Moscow with his rival, Prime Minister Fayez Sarraj.
 Following the meeting with Maas, Hifter is now expected to join the Libya summit.

 "It is a good message that he is willing to keep to the ceasefire," German Chancellor Angela Merkel said later on Thursday.

 During his trip, Maas also was expected to speak on behalf of EU foreign ministers to Sarraj, who leads the UN-backed Government of National Accord (GNA).
-It has not yet been confirmed whether Sarraj will attend the peace summit.
+Sarraj will also attend the peace summit.

 Read more: Germany, Russia see goals align amid tension in Middle East